plone/training/docs/mastering-plone/relations.md

 It opens the tree of content to be selected by the editor.
 On saving the talk, the selection is validated according the vocabulary.

-For a more sophisticated widget see the explanation on how to write a custom widet in {doc}`plone6docs:volto/development/widget`.
+For a more sophisticated widget see the explanation on how to write a custom widget in {doc}`plone6docs:volto/development/widget`.

 ## Accessing and displaying related items